robspassky/sqlshell/src/docs/users-guide.md

 ## Using SQLShell

-When invoked, SQLShell prompts on standard input with a "?" and waits for commands to be entered, executing each one as it's entered.
+When invoked, SQLShell prompts on standard input with "sqlshell>" and waits for commands to be entered, executing each one as it's entered.
 It continues to prompt for commands until either:

 - it encounters an end-of-file condition (Ctrl-D on Unix systems, Ctrl-Z on Windows), or